learn-co-curriculum/cssi-3-javascript-warmup/README.md

   * For example, `receipt(20)` should return 24.8.

 ###5.
 Extra Credit
-Complete these if you have time and want to take on a challenge!
+Complete these if you have extra time and want to take on a challenge!

 1. Modify your `receipt` function in the following ways:
   * Take an additional argument, tip, to specify the percentage of tip to leave.
 For example, `receipt(20, 10)` should return 23.8.